Peter Akinola: Homosexuality laws in Nigeria

-In September 2006, the Standing Committee of the Church of Nigeria, headed by Akinola, issued a Message to the Nation, taking up ten political controversies in Nigeria, among them a bill regarding same-sex relationships: "The Church commends the law-makers for their prompt reaction to outlaw same-sex relationships in Nigeria and calls for the bill to be passed since the idea expressed in the bill is the moral position of Nigerians regarding human sexuality."
+In September 2006, the Standing Committee of the Church of Nigeria, headed by Akinola, issued a "Message to the Nation", taking up ten political controversies in Nigeria, among them a bill regarding same-sex relationships: "The Church commends the law-makers for their prompt reaction to outlaw same-sex relationships in Nigeria and calls for the bill to be passed since the idea expressed in the bill is the moral position of Nigerians regarding human sexuality."
 The bill in question, as well as criminalising same-sex marriage, also proposed to criminalise "Registration of Gay Clubs, Societies and organizations" and "Publicity, procession and public show of same-sex amorous relationship through the electronic or print media physically, directly, indirectly or otherwise", on penalty of up to 5 years of imprisonment.
-The proposed legislation was formally challenged by the United States State Department as a breach of Nigeria's obligations under the International Covenant on Civil and Political Rights.
-Some western supporters justify the legislation on the basis that it does not support the stoning to death of homosexuals under the Sharia code.
+The United States State Department formally challenged the proposed legislation as a breach of Nigeria's obligations under the International Covenant on Civil and Political Rights.
+Some Western supporters of the bill justify the legislation on the basis that it does not support the stoning of non-heterosexual people under the Sharia code.